bloxstreet/support/guides/training-guide.md

 **_If they pass, proceed.
 If they fail, tell them why they failed and kick them.
 Be sure to remind them that they can always attend the next session!_**

-**Trainer:** *Congratulations, you have passed the Register Test!
-You have completed all tests, meaning we can now conclude this training.*
+**Trainer:** *Congratulations, you have all passed the Register Test!
+You have each completed all tests, meaning we can now conclude this training.*

 **Trainer:** *If you are currently a Senior Team Member, you will be promoted to Store Intern.
 Store Interns are required to attend shifts to rank up.
 Shifts are hosted at the store daily.*